 I used a collection of old maps of Washington DC for this Rubiks Cube code experiment from Google Chrome Labs.
 It would seem to make the game exponentially harder, especially if one does not know old Washington DC.

-This is a feature-rich genealogy web app w/interactive family trees; digital maps; galleries; timelines; digitized 8mm home movies; restored 78rpm records; national & regional census records; ship manifests; detailed research findings, and much more.
+This is a feature-rich genealogy framework w/interactive family trees; digital maps; galleries; timelines; 8mm home movies; restored 78s; census records; manifests; detailed research, and much more.
 This high-end secure CMS solution uses the latest and greatest, scales to any size (screen, data-set and audience) and is entertaining and educational.
-It ports simultaneously to a smart phone and a smart surface, making it ideal for interactive exhibitions.

 This interactive map tour through historic Tenleytown in Washington, DC uses ESRI and ArcGIS to serve up a responsive, educational map of razed residences and stores.